mkunkel/board_game_capstone/doc/user_stories.md

 I want to be able to correct errors in my collection if I enter something incorrectly In order to ensure my records are accurate.

-  Usage: ./game update "Shadows Over Camelot" --min 2 --max 7 -- time45 --desc "Description of game"
+  Usage: ./game update "Shadows Over Camelot" --min 2 --max 7 --time 45 --desc "Description of game"

 Acceptance Criteria:
 * Rejects updates without all required information